appium/appium/CONTRIBUTING.md

     DEVICE=ios6 mocha -t 60000 -R spec --grep "alert" test/functional/ios/apidemos

+For windows you have to use `set DEVICE=android` in cmd to run above tests, for example:

+    set DEVICE=android
+    mocha -t 60000 -R spec test/functional/ios/testapp/simple.js

 NOTE: For Android, you will need an emulator/device with screen size of 4.0" (480x800).
 Some tests might fail on a different screen size.